Sun Protection Resource Center

 What type of sunscreen should I use?

-Creams are best for dry skin and the face.
+Creams are best for dry skin and applying on the face.

-Gels are good for hairy areas, such as the scalp or male chest.
+Gels are good for oily complexions and hairy areas, such as the scalp or male chest.

 Sticks are good to use around the eyes.